Justerini & Brooks: History

 In 1831, the Johnson family sold its interest in the business to Alfred Brooks.
 The firm was renamed Justerini & Brooks and its headquarters were established in Regent's Park.
 The New York office opened in 1866.

 In 1962, Justerini and Brooks merged with W&A Gilbey to form International Distillers & Vintners.
 The company was taken over by Grand Metropolitan in 1972.

 In 1997, Guinness merged with Grand Metropolitan to create Diageo and International Distillers & Vintners was merged with United Distillers to create United Distillers & Vintners, forming the spirits division of Diageo plc.

 Today, the company has four offices: the head office in St James's Street, a further office in London's Golden Square, and sales offices in Edinburgh and Hong Kong.
 Justerini & Brooks is also the main user of the Octavian Vaults, a giant, thirty-acre high-security cellar in Wiltshire.
 The company operates three other storage warehouses in Bordeaux, Hong Kong, and in Hertfordshire.

 Wine and spirits

 Justerini & Brooks are known for their selection of fine wines from Burgundy, Barolo and Germany.
-They are also known for their J&B Rare Scotch whisky, a blend of forty-two malt and grain whiskies, including single malts Knockando, Auchroisk and Glen Spey.
+They are also known for their J&B Rare Scotch whisky, a blend of forty-two malt and grain whiskies, including single malts Knockando, Auchroisk, Strathmill and Glen Spey.